Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection

 \subsection{Individual Sensor Results}

-Table \ref{tab:tc2:comparative-analysis} itemizes the results of each malware analysis technology, with rows per filetype save the bottom row, which gives overall detection statistics.
-Because a focus of this experiment is to identify the ways in which ML-based technologies add value, we consider the Host Signature-Based Sensor as a baseline.
-The Host Signature-Based tool has perfect precision, but poor recall, pulled down by its inability to detect never-before-seen malware (0\% polyglots, 3.5\% zero-days detected).
+Table \ref{tab:tc2:comparative-analysis} itemizes the results of each malware analysis technology, with rows per file type except the bottom row, which gives overall detection statistics.
+Because a focus of this experiment is to identify the ways in which ML-based technologies add value, we consider the host signature-based sensor as a baseline.
+The host signature-based tool demonstrates perfect precision but poor recall, pulled down by its inability to detect never-before-seen malware (0\% polyglots, 3.5\% zero-days detected).
 The tool performs relatively well with respect to MS Office files and APT files and fairly well with respect to executable and PDF files.
 Good performance on executable, MS Office, and PDF file types is not surprising because these are the most common packaging for malware and, therefore, have the broadest set of signatures.
-As expected, the Host Signature-Based tool performed poorly on JAR files and zero-day samples, where there are fewer relevant signatures or, in the case of zero-day samples, no existing signatures.
-However, the good performance on the APT category was a surprise.
-It is likely that the Cobalt Strike command and control framework used for packaging the malware in the APT malware samples just happens to be well known to the signature set used in this Host Signature-Based Sensor.
-Its perfect precision simplifies this analysis in some sense as recall becomes the primary metric of comparison.
-Performing in total statistics worse, the Host ML tool has 0\% detection for all non-PE files!
-The two network-level tools perform quite similarly, with good (>95\%) precision and both with better (but still alarmingly poor) recall of 55\%, giving F1 near 70\%.
+As expected, the host signature-based tool performed poorly on JAR files and zero-day samples, where there are fewer relevant signatures, or in the case of zero-day samples, no existing signatures.

+The good performance on the APT category was a surprise.
+It is likely that the Cobalt Strike framework used for packaging the APT malware samples just happens to be well known to the signature set used in this host signature-based sensor.
+The host signature-based tool's perfect precision simplifies this analysis, as recall becomes the primary metric of comparison.
+Performing worse in overall recall, the host ML tool has 0\% detection for all non-PE files.
+The two network-level tools perform quite similarly, with good ($>$95\%) precision and both with better (but still alarmingly poor) recall of 55\%, giving F1 near 70\%.